lm-ut/lm-ut.github.io/_projects/NortheastAfrica.md

 related_publications: Molinaro2022, molinaro2019west, molinaro2018human, Evolutionary Biology Course 2018
 ---

-Supervised by Prof. Pagani, University of Padua + University of Tartu
+Supervised by Prof. Pagani (University of Padua + University of Tartu)

 African populations from Ethiopia admixed with individuals arriving from Eurasia 3000 years ago, and from that moment, the Horn of Africa carried a signature of